olicauli/oli-bot/README.md

         when the user joined the server (if executed in a discord server), and whether the user is a bot or not.

+### messages

+hythlodaeus will respond or react if certain messages are sent in a channel, thread, or DM.

+`ily hythlodaeus please respond` - hythlodaeus will react with a revolving heart emoji. this is mostly for testing purposes and will be removed or changed in future commits.

 ## support

 if you encounter a bug or problem with hythlodaeus, you can [create a new issue](https://github.com/olicauli/oli-bot/issues).